AaltoSciComp/scicomp-docs/training/julia/julia-introduction.rst

 =============
 An introduction to the Julia programing language by Science IT at Aalto University.

-The course takes place over two days, August 10 and 11 from 9:00 to 13:00.
+The course takes place over two days, October 10 and 11 from 9:00 to 14:00.
-On the first day we introduce the Julia language itself and on the second day we go in some more detail into performance, types and the Julia package ecosystem.

 **Before the course** Please follow the installation instructions on the `course page <https://github.com/AaltoRSE/julia-introduction#installing-julia>`__